kiegroup/kie-wb-distributions/kie-server-distributions/jbpm-server-distribution/README.txt

 - user name -> jbpm
 - password -> jbpm

-in case the values are not correct, edit them in the script files jbpm-mysql-config.cli for MySQL and jbpm-postgres-config.cli for PostgreSQL - in both scripts values to be updated are on line 17.
+In case the values are not correct, edit them in the script files jbpm-mysql-config.cli for MySQL and jbpm-postgres-config.cli for PostgreSQL - in both scripts values to be updated are on line 17.

 There is H2 script as well to go back to defaults.